 However, even with dedicated specialists, it’s virtually impossible for anybody to create perfect templates from the start.
 So, get a couple of “normal” people to use the templates for some real-world document creation as a pilot.
 Various issues will then no doubt be flushed out which can then be fixed in a second iteration before the templates are let out into the wild and lots of documents are based on them.

-Pro tip: You also need to ensure that the templates are easily available to end-users, ideally from within MS Office itself.
+Basics of rebranding pro tip: You also need to ensure that the templates are easily available to end-users, ideally from within MS Office itself.
 Your IT department may be able to help you achieve this with native Office 365 functionality, or you may want to consider software that can make the latest templates available as an Add-in to Office which will give you more control.
 Brandworkz has such an Add-in.

 5. Core messaging/writing style/tone-of-voice guidelines